What Software programs are available for free to Columbia Medical Center Faculty and Staff?

 - If your computer already has an expired version installed and you wish to just continue running this same version, you must purchase a renewal license for the same version currently on your computer.
 NOTE: the Service Desk can only provide a limited number of versions for licensing based on Columbia University's license agreements with either vendor.

 - If you would like to upgrade the version that is currently running on your computer, you must purchase a new license AND pick up an installation kit.

 - If you would like to install on a computer that does not currently have the program, you must purchase a new license AND pick up an installation kit.

 - One installation kit may be used to install on multiple computers, however you must purchase the appropriate number of licenses to cover each installation.

 After ordering, how do I receive my license?

 - If you have ordered a license, you must come in to the CUMC IT Service Desk to sign it.
-This can be done by either the person who submitted the online order form, or the person that was designated in the "Picked up by (if not licensee):" field at the bottom of the form.
+This can be done by either the person who submitted the online order form, or the person that was designated in the "Picked up:" field on the form.
 The license will then be emailed to the licensee only.
 We are not able to email the license to anyone else due to licensing regulations.

 - Online downloads of renewal licenses are no longer available.
 We apologize for any inconvenience.